jianjin-app/website/content/privacy-notice.md

 We currently collect and process the following information:

-* Your name and contact information, such as your email address
+* Your contact and billing information, such as your email address and billing address in order to open account and process payments.
 * The notes and other data you enter into Jianjin

 ## How we get the personal information and why we have it